 After high school, it was off to college at the University of Wisconsin-La Crosse to become something "respectable".
 I had to sell my horse and that nearly broke my heart.
 I missed riding so terribly that I started lessons with Lois Heyerdahl across the river in La Crescent, Minnesota.
 I never wanted to do anything that didn’t involve horses, so I finally left La Crosse for UW-River Falls and enrolled in the pre-vet program.
-Unfortunately, in the ‘70s, the University of Wisconsin-Madison did not have a vet school, and the only way I could afforded school was with instate tuition.
-The U-M Minneapolis had reciprocity for only 16 students.
-Being accepted into the program was not guaranteed, so when on break the barn manager position opened up at the farm where I grew up, so I moved out there and began training.
+In the ‘70s UW-Madison did not have a vet school, and the only way I could afforded college was with instate tuition.
+The U-M Minneapolis had reciprocity for only 16 students, so getting accepted into the program was a crap shoot.
+The barn manager position opened up at the farm where I grew up, so I moved out there and began training.

-I trained and showed horses and managed that stable and a few others for years until 1990 when I purchased my own farm in Greenville, WI.
-I had 25 boarders, gave lessons and trained there until 2000.
-With our second child on the way, my husband and I bought the family farm in De Pere, WI and have been here ever since!
+I trained and showed horses and managed that stable and a few others for years until I purchased my own farm in Greenville, WI.
+I had 25 borders, gave lessons and trained there until 2000.
+With our second child on the way, my husband and I bought the family farm in De Pere, WI and have been here ever since.

 We boarded a few horses at the beginning and grew to a 40-horse stable.
 I watched owners struggle with issues like arthritis, navicular, stringhalt, heaves, and laminitis in their horses.
 There were many other ailments that came with age, and it was always heartbreaking to watch the horses suffer, and the emotional and financial struggle their owners went through.